What is fascia and what does it do for my body?

 There's a lot of confusion about fascia today.
 Here, I hope to clarify the basics of what fascia is and why it's important.
 There's a lot to cover, so let's dive right in.

-Your body contains three main types of fascia: superficial, deep, and visceral.
+Your body contains four main types of fascia: superficial, deep, visceral and spinal straw.

 01. Superficial Fascia: Considered the deepest layer of skin, superficial fascia gives you your outward shape.